terminal-api/postman/README.md

 ### Connection Tokens

 Terminal uses connection tokens to authenticate requests targeting a specific connection.
-Please set a `connectionToken` variable in your collection's variables to use connection tokens.
+Please set a `connectionToken` variable in your environment variables if you'd like to act on a specific connection.
 You can retrieve connection tokens in the dashboard or by calling `GET /connections`.

 > **Note:** When calling `POST /public-token/exchange` the connection token is set automatically for you upon successful exchange.